ice-lab/icepkg/.changeset/loud-wolves-teach.md

 '@ice/pkg': patch
 ---

-fix: minified code can not run in sarafi
+fix: minified code can not run in safari